rlorenzini/usingGitignore/README.md

 <div>

 **```$ sudo npm install gitignore -g```**
 <br/>Installs gitignore as a global command.
-Only needs to be done once.
+Only needs to be done once. <br/>**NOTE:** this does not create individual files for each folder.
+The best practice is to install the files into the project folders you are pushing with **git**.

 1. **```$ touch .gitignore```**